Digital Magazine Marketing: 7 Ways to Promote your Digital Magazine

 2. Digital Magazine Marketing with Email Ads

-Just like offering digital subscriptions along with print on your website, you should always include an offer in your emails.
+Just like offering digital subscriptions along with print subscriptions on your website, you should always include an offer in your emails.
 Yankee never misses an opportunity to let you know about their subscription, which includes their digital library, in every daily email newsletter through the use of display and text ads in between articles.

-3. Digital Magazine Marketing with Six Sigma
+6. Digital Magazine Marketing with Six Sigma

 Six Sigma methods are used in direct marketing to test a control against a number of variables.
 You test each variable against the control in order to declare a winner and this continues until all the variables have been tested.
 This can take place over the course of a month, or over the course of a year depending on how many variables you have to test.

-In subscription marketing, we adapt this structure to continuously test both offers and creative.
-For many of our clients, we offer Six Sigma subscription marketing services.
-For one of our clients, we launched a high-frequency Six Sigma email spotlight program focused on selling more magazine subscriptions.
-We increased the number of magazine spotlights from the standard 2-3X per week to 5X per week and introduced editorially-driven creative to alternate between offer-driven creative.
-We saw a 70% increase in their TOPX (total orders per 10K email subscribers) from this program.
-The email campaigns for this particular client were planned and measured in 2-week cycles, where we’d identify the 5 best performing spotlights and the 5 worst performing spotlights in a given 2-week cycle.
-We’d keep the 5 winners and include them in the next 2-week email cycle, and we’d replace the 5 losers with brand new creative.
+For one of our publishing partners, we launched a high-frequency Six Sigma email program focused on selling more premium memberships.
+We increased the number of promotional spotlights from the standard 2-3X per week to 5X per week and introduced editorially-driven creative to alternate between offer-driven creative.
+We saw a 70% increase in their NOPX (new orders per 10K email subscribers) from this program.

 Meanwhile, we are also testing the offer.
-For example, for this particular client, we ran one offer for 4 weeks and we ran a different offer for the next 4 weeks.
+For example, for this particular publishing partner, we ran one offer for 4 weeks and we ran a different offer for the next 4 weeks.
 While this approach is a significant amount of work, requiring active coordination between editorial and marketing, on-the-spot analytics, great copywriting, and interaction with fulfillment to manage the offers, we have seen it work and strongly recommend all publishers try it.

-4. Digital Magazine Marketing with Social Media
+7. Digital Magazine Marketing with Social Media

-7. Digital Magazine Marketing in Print
+8. Digital Magazine Marketing in Print

 This post was originally published in 2013 and has been updated.